Skip to main content

 Our Mission

-The mission of this program is to provide first generation and BIPOC (Black, Indigenous, Latinx, Asian, and multicultural) students with academic, emotional, psychosocial, relational and professional support.
-This is achieved through engagement with academic, peer, community and professional mentors who desire to be in long term, ongoing relationships with you.
+The mission of this program is to provide first generation students with academic, emotional, psychosocial, relational and professional support.
+This is achieved through engagement with academic, peer, community and professional mentors.
+BIPOC (Black, Ingenious, Latinx, Asian and multicultural students) are encouraged to participate in New Scholars Rising.

 Founded in Fall 2020 by a professor and an undergraduate student, Christine Smith, Ph.D. and Hanette Kamanda, our goal is for you to develop a sense of belonging and thrive at UW-Green Bay.